Equal Educational Opportunity Policy

 Investigation and Resolution of Complaint

 If the investigator finds, by preponderance of the evidence, a violation of this policy by a faculty respondent, the matter will be referred to the Provost and Dean of Faculty for further action and to determine appropriate remedial actions.
-For non-faculty respondents, a finding of a violation of this policy will be referred to Human Resources for further action and to determine appropriate remedial actions.
+For staff and other non-faculty respondents, a finding of a violation of this policy will be referred to Human Resources for further action and to determine appropriate remedial actions.
 Such actions may include written warnings, required counseling, probation, termination or other remedial measures.

 All actions taken to investigate and resolve complaints through this procedure shall be conducted with as much privacy, discretion and confidentiality as possible without compromising the thoroughness and fairness of the investigation.
 All persons involved should treat the situation with respect.
 To conduct a thorough investigation, the investigator may discuss the complaint with witnesses and those persons involved in or affected by the complaint, and those persons necessary to assist in the investigation or to implement appropriate disciplinary actions.
 Disciplinary outcomes will be kept confidential.